- Holidays and Celebrations»

 2. A pair of gruesome hands reaching out of the ground or from underneath a coffin will give anyone a fright.

 3. An eerie fog swirling among the graves...a fog machine adds the finishing touch to your haunted graveyard's atmosphere.
 Hide one underneath a bush or behind a tombstone.
-For best effect, place multiple fog machines around your graveyard.
+For the best effect, place multiple fog machines around your graveyard.
 The fog juice liquid that goes in them is a good item to look for when you shop the after Halloween sales.
-It will last until next year.
+It will last until next year and beyond.

 Halloween Graveyard Tips and Ideas